-Addiction Services Central Ontario (the "Organization" - formerly known as Addiction Services for York Region) is a non-profit, charitable agency that unites to offer hope and promote recovery through outstanding service and innovation.
+Addiction Services Central Ontario (the "Organization" - formerly known as Addiction Services for York Region) is a non-profit, charitable organization that unites to support individuals to achieve their goals by offering hope and promoting well-being.
 On June 1, 2021, the Organization changed its name from Addiction Services for York Region to Addiction Services Central Ontario.
 The Organization believes in a world where all people affected by addictions will have the opportunity to heal.